 The Working Group considered that ALAC Advice to the ICANN Board has emphasized the importance of outreach in the implementation of the Applicant Support Program.
 Observations by Working Group members from the 2012 round and community input reinforce the necessity of making sure that information about the Applicant Support Program is accessible to the target audience.
 The Working Group agrees that outreach and awareness-raising activities are critical to the success of the program, and notes in particular that it is important to create awareness about different possible business models for operating a TLD.

 The Working Group notes that CCT-RT Recommendation 30 states: “Expand and improve outreach into the Global South.”
 This recommendation is directed at the ICANN organization.
-The relevant Board Resolution mentions that the Subsequent Procedures may want to work on a definition of the Global South.
+The relevant Board Resolution mentions that the Subsequent Procedures Working Group may want to work on a definition of the Global South.
 Recommendation 17.3 and associated implementation guidance focus on the importance of improved outreach consistent with the CCT-RT recommendation on this topic, although the Subsequent Procedures recommendations do not focus exclusively on the “Global South” or attempt to define this term.

 The Working Group believes that “middle applicants” are an important potential target of the Applicant Support Program, because they may be better positioned to operate a TLD and may operate in a market that is more prepared for TLD expansion compared to potential applicants in underserved or underdeveloped regions, but at the same time may also require assistance in applying for a TLD.
 Therefore, the Working Group recommends that outreach efforts and application criteria target prospective applicants from these areas, noting that further work may be needed in the implementation phase to define the “middle applicant.”